A 10-Second Guide To What Traders Are Chatting About This Morning

-Dave Lutz of Stifel, NIcolaus passes along the topics about which he is chatting with traders today.
+Dave Lutz of Stifel, Nicolaus passes along the topics that he’s talking about with traders this morning.

-Futures are sharply higher this AM by 70bp, following the DAX’s1% upside move.
-EU Fins are up 2%, as Italy’s yields are in sharply as the finally elect a President, and Bloomberg is reporting the EU is now split over the proposed financial transaction tax.
-The Nikkei jumped almost 2%, just off 5Y highs – thanks to G20 backing for Japan’s aggressive monetary policy.
-The Sensex was up 1% as Indian investors continue to buy equities as their inflation drop is fueling dovish speculative hopes.
-Eyer swill be on AAPL the next 2 days, as Forbes suggests efforts have begun to replace CEO Tim Cook, and we have Earnings tomorrow.

-The 10YY is up slightly in the States, as US bonds are seeing heavy demand from Japanese Life Insurers (Nippon comments this AM) – The DXY is jumping, as all eyes are on Y100 being tested again.
-Thomson Reuters IFR described the stops sat above Y100 as “massive”, suggesting any breach of that level could trigger a further surge of enforced buying.

 Business Insider Emails & Alerts